 One of the tools I use in my practice is therapeutic touch.
 If appropriate, and with your consent, I may introduce this during sessions as a means to support your nervous system towards regulation, re-establish (or establish for the first time) a sense of attunement, and to release survival energy and mobilize deeper self-protective responses.
 This work can involve therapist contact with the head, kidneys/adrenals, joints, chest, back, and abdomen area.
 This is profoundly deep work that encourages movement, mobility and safety, and results in long-lasting changes in the nervous system.

-I have some credentials for all this great work.
 I hold a Master of Arts in Counselling Psychology (MACP) and am a Registered Clinical Counsellor (RCC) with the BC Association of Clinical Counsellors (#12481).
 I am also a Somatic Experiencing(R) Practitioner (SEP) through the Somatic Experiencing(R) Training Institute.
 I have been endorsed as a Bronze level Occupationally Aware Clinician by the British Columbia Professional Firefighters Association (BCPFFA).

-I also understand the effects trauma stories can have on employment.
+I also understand the effects trauma can have on employment.
 I hold a subspecialty in vocational rehabilitation and am a Registered Rehabilitation Professional (RRP) with the Vocational Rehabilitation Association of Canada (VRA) (#4878), and a Certified Vocational Rehabilitation Professional (CVRP) with the College of Vocational Rehabilitation Professionals (#1103).